Dansday/GO-BLOX-Discord-Bot/README.md

 - Submit feedback, suggestions, or concerns to server staff
 - Features:
   - Simple modal with text input (up to 2000 characters)
-  - All submissions logged with submission number and user information
+  - All submissions posted to configured feedback channel with user information
   - Staff role automatically mentioned in feedback channel
 - **Permission:** Member+